RVCC-IDMX/about-me-Mohammedkhan18/README.md

 #### Gallery Section

 While I was working on the gallery section, I learned how to add images and how to use a figure to provide captions to my images.
 I was able to change how the multiple figures looked on the webpage.
 For example, while the screen size is a laptop or a desktop, the 3 figures will be in a row with the captions on the bottom.
 For the iPhone size, the 3 figures will be in a column with the captions on the bottom.
+I also learned how to add hover effects to the images.

 #### Lit Section